odpi/egeria-docs/site/docs/education/tutorials/docker-tutorial/overview.md

 ## Working with Egeria's docker image

-If docker is new to you and you don't have it installed, link to the article on docker in the [developer tools](../../../developer-resources/tools/runtime/Docker.md).
-This provides an overview of docker and installation instructions for Docker Desktop.

 Once the docker desktop is installed, start the docker desktop application.
 It may take a little while to complete its start up so check it is running before continuing.